-Then, cut out a piece of vinyl transfer tape that is 8″x10″ and lay down over the top of your weeded design (aka stencil).
-(Be sure to make sure your glass is clean, lint-free and dry before proceeding. ) Use the scraper tool to smooth out the transfer tape and to help it adhere to your vinyl design.
+Then, cut out a piece of vinyl transfer tape that is 8″x10″ and lay it down over the top of your weeded design (aka stencil).
+(Be sure to make sure your glass is clean, lint-free, and dry before proceeding. ) Use the scraper tool to smooth out the transfer tape and to help it adhere to your vinyl design.

 Now it’s time to apply the vinyl design to the back of your glass.
 Carefully align the design over the glass without touching the glass.
 Once you have it perfectly aligned, lower the vinyl design onto the back of the glass working from the middle outwards.

-Use the scraper at an angle to smooth out the design and to get a good adhesion to the glass.
+Use the scraper at an angle to smooth out the design and to get good adhesion to the glass.

 Slowly remove the transfer tape from the glass and vinyl design.